dcunited001/dcunited001.github.io/_posts/2017-10-10-speed-of-thought-social-physics.md

 <a name="disruption-of-connections-and-interactions-alters-flow-of-energy-and-power-physically-logically-and-virtually" />

 ### (12) [Disruption of Connections & Interactions Alters Flow Of Energy & Power, Physically, Logically and Virtually](#disruption-of-connections-and-interactions-alters-flow-of-energy-and-power-physically-logically-and-virtually)

+- (here, focus on imagery related to electrical systems)

+- (the forms above)
+- directionality of power flows
+  - one way & two way directions of comm. protocols (diodes)

 <a name="social-financial-and-other-energetic-flows-signal-interest-and-intent-via-frequency-magnitude-and-abstract-spectral-decomposition" />